dexterbg/Twizy-Virtual-BMS/API.md

   - `void debugInfo()` -- Dump VirtualBMS status, include frame buffers if debug level >= 2
     - this is automatically called every 10 seconds if debug level >= 1

+## Extended info frame

+Beginning with version 1.3.0, the VirtualBMS supports sending an extended BMS status information on the CAN bus.
+The frame layout has been designed by Pascal Ripp and Michael Balzer to create a standard base for CAN bus tools like the Twizplay and the OVMS.

+The extended info frame is sent at CAN ID 0x700 once per second in all states except `Off`.
+The frame transports these fields:

+  - Byte 0: BMS specific state #1 (main state, i.e. twizy.state())
+  - Byte 1: highest 3 bits = BMS type ID (see below), remaining 5 bits = BMS specific error code (see below)
+  - Bytes 2-4: cell voltages #15 & #16 (encoded in 12 bits like #1-#14)
+  - Bytes 5-6: balancing status (bits 15…0 = cells 16…1, 1 = balancing active)
+  - Byte 7: BMS specific state #2 (auxiliary state or data)

+The VirtualBMS will not send frame 0x700 unless you set the BMS type.
+It will also not insert any data into the fields by itself, to fill in data you need to use the API calls as shown below.
+This way you can use the VirtualBMS library to implement other BMS types as well.

+### BMS types

+The BMS type is meant for CAN tools to be able to identify the BMS and decode the BMS specific states and error info.

+There are currently 7 possible BMS types, defined in `enum TwizyBmsType`:

+  - 0 = `bmsType_VirtualBMS` (states and error codes as documented here)
+  - 1 = `bmsType_EdriverBMS` (see Pascal's documentation for details)
+  - 2…6 = reserved
+  - 7 = `bmsType_undefined` (disables frame 0x700)

+Types #2…#6 can be assigned to future BMS types.

+Please contact us if you want to allocate an ID.
+Keep in mind: any new BMS type needs support in all CAN tools, so try to reuse one of the already defined BMS types as long as possible.

+### BMS error codes (for `bmsType_VirtualBMS`)

+Our basic standard proposition covers these error codes (defined in `enum TwizyBmsError`):

+  - 0 = `bmsError_None`
+  - 1 = `bmsError_EEPROM`
+  - 2 = `bmsError_SensorFailure`
+  - 3 = `bmsError_VoltageHigh`
+  - 4 = `bmsError_VoltageLow`
+  - 5 = `bmsError_VoltageDiff`
+  - 6 = `bmsError_TemperatureHigh`
+  - 7 = `bmsError_TemperatureLow`
+  - 8 = `bmsError_TemperatureDiff`
+  - 9 = `bmsError_ChargerTemperatureHigh`

+Custom error codes can be added beginning at 128.
+Please contact us if you'd like to add standard error codes.

+### API calls

+  - `bool setInfoBmsType(byte bmsType)` -- Set informational BMS type
+    - bmsType: 0 ..
+7 (see above / enum TwizyBmsType)
+    - Note: type 7 (bmsType_undefined = default value) deactivates frame 0x700

+  - `bool setInfoState1(byte state)` -- Set informational state 1 (main state)
+    - state: 0x00 ..
+0xFF (specific by BMS type)

+  - `bool setInfoState2(byte state)` -- Set informational state 2 (aux state)
+    - state: 0x00 ..
+0xFF (specific by BMS type)

+  - `bool setInfoError(byte errorCode)` -- Set informational error code
+    - errorCode: 0x00 ..
+0x1F (specific by BMS type)

+  - `bool setInfoBalancing(unsigned int flags)` -- Set informational balancing status
+    - flags: 16 bits = 16 cells (#16 = MSB, #1 = LSB), 1 = balancing